Mr-MRF-Dev/Pizza-Finder/README.md

     .\Pizza.exe
     ```

+## ⚙ Run Project in VsCode

+1. Install the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension from the VS Code marketplace.

+2. Create a CMake Project: Open the Command Palette (`Ctrl+Shift+P`), type `CMake: Quick Start`, and follow the prompts to set up a new project.
+(I suggest you use the `Create From Compilers`)

+3. Configure the Project: Open the Command Palette (Ctrl+Shift+P), type CMake: Configure, and select it.

+4. Run and Debug: Use the Command Palette to select `CMake: Debug` to start debugging. or select `CMake: Run Without Debugging`.

 ## 🤝 Contributing

 we welcome any contributions you may have.
 If you're interested in helping out, fork the repository